 - What are the benefits of acquiring a passport?

 - Should I bring cash, credit cards or foreign currency?

-- How do I get to the Port of Miami?
+- How do I get to Port Canaveral?

 What proof of citizenship do I need to bring?